janthmueller/kathekon/README.md

 - **CLI Tool**:
   - Display quotes in the terminal with elegant formatting.
   - Update files (e.g., `README.md`) with quotes and their interpretations.
+  - Customize quote fetching using multiple filtering options.

 - **OpenAI Integration** *(Optional)*:
   - Generate thoughtful interpretations of quotes using OpenAI's GPT models.

 - **Library Integration**:
-  - Use `Quotes` as a Python library to integrate Stoic philosophy into your projects.
+  - Use `Quotes` from the library to integrate Stoic philosophy into your projects.

 ---